-The ThinkPad modem enables you to send or receive data, faxes, and voice over a telephone line.
-This modem uses a digital signal processor (DSP), called the IBM Advanced Communication Processor, and its software can be upgraded, allowing great flexibility.
+The ThinkPad modem enables you to send or receive data, faxes, and voice over the telephone line.
+This modem uses a DSP, and its software can be upgraded, allowing great flexibility.

 To use the ThinkPad modem function - "Basic" in the Online User's Guide.